iiiGerardoiii/mpv-hold-to-speedup/README.md

 ## Usage

-Just press and hold spacebar or left click to fast-forward, it's that simple.
+Just press and hold either spacebar or left-click to fast-forward, it's that simple.
 You can modify the speed_multiplier to whatever you like (default is 2.0)